Home

 What is Responsible AI and Why Should We Care?

-Simply put, responsible AI is ethically guided tech.
+Simply put, responsible AI is ethically guided tech (and it’s one of the biggest AI trends right now).
 The Turing Institute defines AI ethics as “a set of values, principles, and techniques that employ widely accepted standards of right and wrong to guide moral conduct in the development and use of AI technologies.”

 Before the moral relativists take up arms against the inherent ambiguities in the language of “widely accepted standards,” let’s set a few things straight.
 Invading a person’s basic right to privacy is wrong.
 Propagating racism and other forms of discrimination and inequality is wrong.
 Threatening our democracy is wrong.